SK-EID/public-monitoring/README.md

 >The new permanent location will be http://status.sk.ee/v1/.

 ---
+>SK's Public Monitoring and Statistics Interface is provided "AS IS", without warranty of any kind
+---

 | **Version** | **Date** | **Author** | **Notes** |
 | --- | --- | --- | --- |